 - teaching area specialisation subjects (either one or two teaching areas

 - subjects requiring professional experience block placements in school settings, including a final placement of 25 consecutive days

 LANTITE Completion Requirement

-Students are also required to provide evidence of successful completion of the Literacy and Numeracy Test for Initial Teacher Education students (LANTITE) prior to graduation.
+Students are also required to provide evidence of successful completion of the Literacy and Numeracy Test for Initial Teacher Education students (LANTITE) prior to completing their degree.
 The test is managed by ACER and details of the test (for example, sample questions, the Test Window dates, and registration) can be found at: https://teacheredtest.acer.edu.au/.
 Students are responsible for meeting the costs associated with taking these tests, which are a national requirement applicable to all teaching graduates.